Jonah P. Lucas '16, Gettysburg College

 This research seeks to explore the perceptions the Sherpa people in the Khumbu region have on the media that has been created about them and their communities.
 Interviews conducted in the Khumbu region of Nepal with a variety of individuals gave insight into how different socio-economic and educational backgrounds affect these perceptions.
 This research found that all Sherpa are aware to some extent of the media about them, and its biggest effect is the international tourism trade that it promotes.
 Furthermore, journalists visiting the region are regarded as normal tourists, and the work they do is considered accurate and suitable by the Sherpa.

 This is the author's version of the work.
 This publication appears in Gettysburg College's institutional repository by permission of the copyright owner for personal use, not for redistribution.

 Lucas, Jonah P., "What's Below the Peak?
 Perceptions of Media from Those that Live Below the World's Most Famous Mountain" (2015).
 Student Publications.
-Paper 356.
+356.

 Asian Studies Commons, Critical and Cultural Studies Commons, International and Intercultural Communication Commons, Race, Ethnicity and Post-Colonial Studies Commons, Social and Cultural Anthropology Commons, South and Southeast Asian Languages and Societies Commons